 Blue Ridge Artisanal Buffet

 This restaurant is a part of Omni Resorts, a haven in Asheville that overlooks the mountain range that bears the same name.
 There are two rooms to this eatery and the buffet includes everything from donuts to gluten-free options.
 For brunchers who want the best in seafood, this just might be the best stop for you.
 The Champagne Sunday Brunch at Blue Ridge Artisinal Buffet is served in the afternoon and is highly recommended for anyone who wants a cheat day to remember.

 As the name suggests, Seasons focuses its cuisine on what can be found right outside its door.
 Located at Highland Lake Inn and Resort, the buffet menu for brunch changes often.
 However, you can typically find handmade soups, an omelet station, and a carving station.
 Those who want something a little heavier may be able to get the beef and pork meatloaf with mushroom gravy or the curried chicken with herbed rice.
 Highland Lake is known for its history and is beloved by tourists who want to experience the peace and tranquility of a relaxed meal near the Great Outdoors.

-The question isn’t whether you can get a great brunch in Asheville, but how are you ever going to make up your mind with all these amazing choices?
+The question isn’t whether you can get a great brunch or breakfast in Asheville, but how are you ever going to make up your mind with all these amazing choices?
 Try any of these nine restaurants for a meal you won’t soon forget.